knetikmedia/knetikcloud-go-client/docs/BRERuleEngineVariablesApi.md

 > []VariableTypeResource GetBREVariableTypes(ctx, ctx, )
 Get a list of variable types available

 Types include integer, string, user and invoice.
-These are used to qualify trigger parameters and action variables with strong typing.
+These are used to qualify trigger parameters and action variables with strong typing. <br><br><b>Permissions Needed:</b> BRE_RULE_ENGINE_VARIABLES_USER

 ### Required Parameters
 This endpoint does not need any parameter.